marcinnnnb/Arkenea-Template/README.md

 3. Swiper

 Website is mostly responsive.
 Looks ok for me.
 For sure, could be done better.
 It's something wrong with footer section.
 For mobile is not responsive and looks messy.
-I will correct it immediately.
+I will correct it soon!